npgsql/doc/conceptual/Npgsql/diagnostics/tracing.md

 ### Enrich

-This option allows one to enrich the activity with additional information from the `NpgsqlCommand`, or on any exception.
+Enrich actions on the tracing options allow activities created by Npgsql to be enriched with additional information from the raw object relating to the activity, or on any exception.
-The `Enrich` action is called only when `activity.IsAllDataRequested` is `true`.
+The action is called only when `activity.IsAllDataRequested` is `true`.

+#### `EnrichCommandExecution`

-It contains the activity itself (which can be enriched), the name of the event, and either the `NpgsqlCommand` or an exception, depending on the event name:
+This action's parameters contain the activity itself (which can be enriched), the name of the event, and either the `NpgsqlCommand` or an exception, depending on the event name:

 For event name "OnStartActivity", the actual object will be `NpgsqlCommand`.